jakechamblee/Lysis-curve-plot/README.md

 # lysis_curve.py

 This function generates automated lysis curves (OD curves) for bacteriophage research via plotly.
-Preferred for everyday graphing.

 # lysis_curve_pub.py

-This variant generates automated OD curves with modifications that make them more suitable for publication.
+This variant generates automated OD curves with modifications that may make them more suitable for publication.
+Dynamic interaction with the plots is buggy due to an issue on Plotly's end.

 ### Running in Jupyter